mmbman/Katagiri/1980-06-30-Karma-Two-Aspects.md

 So if you say *karma*, broadly speaking karma is understood as *action*.
 Physical and mental action; psychological action too.
 So if you act, there is action which appears on the surface.
 In other words there is one aspect of action which manifests itself.
 The other aspect is action which does not manifest.
 That is accumulated.
 That is, if you do something, you can leave a certain impression after your doings.
 This is the Buddhist theory, anyway.
 If you do act, if you do something mentally or psychologically or physically, always something is left as an impression in the human mind, the human body.
 That is what is called [*kunju*], that means a sort of perfume.

-And then, practicing zazen, if you accumulate the power of custom which is called [concentrating on] your breath.
+[For example], practicing zazen, if you accumulate the power of custom which is called [concentrating on] your breath.
 Even though [you breathe] automatically, if you can [count the breath], this is a very good custom, don’t you think so?
 But if your mind pokes into it, you say that it is machine-like, so you hate it.
 But through the machine your consciousness really works pretty well.
 If you contemplate it, [...] that is great power of custom.
 So even with such a thing, we try to accumulate that power of habit, and then [this is] stored in your mind, behind your action.
 And then those things will shoot up – either while you are alive now, or during your next life, or in the life after next.
 We don’t know.
 But we have to see [that there is] not only this life, but past life, present life, and future life; the life after next.
 We have to think [about that].
 That is the purpose of Buddhist practice: aiming at the long range.
 So just accumulate that practice, and plant good roots.

 #### 56:50